-- Any supervisor (who in turn must inform the Office of Talent of the report before initiating any investigation);

-- The Office of Talent;

-- The Inspector General's Office;
+- Any supervisor (who in turn must inform the Office of Talent of the report before initiating any investigation); - The Office of Talent at (215) 400-4600 or Talent@philasd.org; - The General Counsel's Office at (215) 400-4120 or Ethics@philasd.org; or - The Inspector General's Office at (215) 400-8477 or inspectorgeneral@philasd.org.
+This option can be used to report anonymously, when reporters are not comfortable identifying themselves.

-- The General Counsel's Office; or

-- The telephone reporting line or electronic mailbox maintained by the Inspector General's Office.
-These options can be used to report anonymously, when reporters are not comfortable identifying themselves.
-The phone number is (215) 400-8477 and the email address is inspectorgeneral@philasd.org.